 You can build further upon several vocational college programmes with a Professional Bachelor degree.

-An Academy Profession programme usually lasts around two years, and was previously known as a short course of higher education.
+An Academy Profession (AP) programme usually lasts around two years, and was previously known as a short course of higher education.
 It includes theoretical tuition at the place of education and practical work experience of at least three months’ duration, either in Denmark or abroad.

-Examples of vocational college programmes include:
+Examples of academy profession programmes include:

 - Dental care professional